json-schema-org/website/pages/blog/posts/apidays-paris-2024-recap.md

     photo: /img/avatars/valeria.webp
     twitter: valeriahhdez
     byline: Technical writer
-excerpt: "Apidays Paris 2024 was the venue for a significant milestone for our project: the first-ever JSON Schema Conference."
+excerpt: 'Apidays Paris 2024 was the venue for a significant milestone for our project: the first-ever JSON Schema Conference.'
 ---

 ## Introduction

 [Apidays Paris](https://www.apidays.global/paris/), the flagship event of the apidays family, returned this year with a focus on "The Future API Stack for Mass Innovation."
 This annual gathering of API enthusiasts, developers, and industry leaders brought together experts to discuss the latest trends and best practices in API design, API development, and API management.

 This year's agenda highlighted the increasing role of AI in API development, exploring how AI can be used to automate tasks, improve API design, and enhance API performance.